-Information Technology (IT) advances play a critical role in collecting, handling, and managing very large amounts of data and information in space and on the ground.
-The objectives of the AIST Program (http://esto.nasa.gov/programs/aist/) are to identify, develop and (where appropriate) demonstrate advanced information system technologies which:
+IT advances play a critical role in collecting, handling, and managing very large amounts of data and information in space and on the ground.
+The objectives of the AIST Program are to identify, develop and (where appropriate) demonstrate advanced information system technologies which:

-- Enable new Earth observation measurements and information products; - Increase the accessibility and utility of Earth science data; and - Reduce the risk, cost, size, and development time of ESE space-based and ground-based information systems.
+- Enable new Earth observation measurements and information products, - Increase the accessibility and utility of Earth science data, and - Reduce the risk, cost, size, and development time of ESE space-based and ground-based information systems.

 The AIST Program is designed to bring information system technologies to a Technology Readiness Level (TRL) that allows integration into existing or future technology/science research and development programs, or infusion into existing or planned subsystems/systems to enable timely and affordable delivery of information to users.
-The TRL scale is used to assess the maturity of a particular technology (see Appendix G for TRL definitions).
-The AIST Program accepts technology developments at various stages of maturity and advances the TRL through appropriate risk reduction activities, such as requirements analysis, conceptual design, prototypes and proof-of-concept demonstrations.
+The TRL scale is used to assess the maturity of a particular technology (see Appendix F for TRL definitions).
+The AIST Program accepts technology developments at various stages of maturity and advances the TRL through appropriate risk reduction activities such as requirements analysis, conceptual design, prototypes and proof-of-concept demonstrations.